Viperxyzzz/COMP/README.md

 For this project, you need to install [Java](https://jdk.java.net/), [Gradle](https://gradle.org/install/), and [Git](https://git-scm.com/downloads/) (and optionally, a [Git GUI client](https://git-scm.com/downloads/guis), such as TortoiseGit or GitHub Desktop).
 Please check the [compatibility matrix](https://docs.gradle.org/current/userguide/compatibility.html) for Java and Gradle versions.

+## GROUP: <identifier of the group>

+(Names, numbers, self assessment, and contribution of the members of the group to the project according to:)
+NAME1: <name>, NR1: <student number>, GRADE1: <0 to 20 value>, CONTRIBUTION1: <0 to 100 %>
+NAME2: <name>, NR2: < student number >, GRADE2: <0 to 20 value>, CONTRIBUTION2: <0 to 100 %>
+...
+(Note that the sum of the CONTRIBUTION? values must be 100 %)

+GLOBAL Grade of the project: <0 to 20>

+## SUMMARY: (Describe what your tool does and its main features.)

+## SEMANTIC ANALYSIS: (Refer the semantic rules implemented by your tool.)

+## CODE GENERATION: (describe how the code generation of your tool works and identify the possible problems your tool has regarding code generation.)

+## PROS: (Identify the most positive aspects of your tool)

+## CONS: (Identify the most negative aspects of your tool)

 ## Project setup

 There are three important subfolders inside the main folder.
 First, inside the subfolder named ``javacc`` you will find the initial grammar definition.
 Then, inside the subfolder named ``src`` you will find the entry point of the application.
 Finally, the subfolder named ``tutorial`` contains code solutions for each step of the tutorial.
 JavaCC21 will generate code inside the subfolder ``generated``.